Puerto Francisco de Orellana: Overview

 The city is named for Francisco de Orellana, who explored the confluence of the Coca River and the Napo River.
 It is believed that he set sail from the current location of the town eventually making his way into the Amazon River seeing the "Amazon" or tribes in which the women also fought.
 Eventually Francisco de Orellana made it to the Atlantic.
 He made a second expedition leaving but died on the Amazon delta unable to find a way through.

 Government

 The new mayor of the town was Antonio Vera in 2019 to replace Anita Rivas who had served since 2005.

 Climate

-Puerto Francisco de Orellano has a tropical rainforest climate (Af) with heavy rainfall year-round.
+Coca has a tropical rainforest climate (Af) with heavy rainfall year-round.